 The question in this is: can we call someone we see infrequently a friend?
 Is the time element one of the fixed foundations of friendship?
 When someone says that they are too busy to meet with you, are they not really saying that they have other friends, other events that they value more?
 We all make choices, and these choices reveal who our friends are, or at least who we want our friends to be.

-It is this time element, among other factors, that led Aristotle to the conclusion that we cannot have a large number of friends of the prefect variety.
+It is this time element, among other factors, that led Aristotle to the conclusion that we cannot have a large number of friends of the perfect variety.
 In his thinking the requirements of friendship, like the requirements of a romantic relationship, disallow the possibility of having a large number of friends.
 In other words the friendships not only need to be made, they also need to be maintained.

 One cannot be a friend to many people in sense of having friendship of the perfect type with them, just as one cannot be in love with many people at once. ~ Aristotle

-This can be understood in the sense that in relationships that include sex there is, hopefully, intimacy, and intimacy if it is shared with many different lovers becomes something other than intimacy.
-It is like an energy (Aristotle calls it an excess of feeling) that we only have in limited amounts and so when we spread it around, it weakens the perfect friendships (or relationships) we share to the point that they cease to become perfect.
+This can be understood in the sense that in relationships that include sex there is, hopefully, intimacy, and intimacy, if it is shared with many different lovers, becomes something other than intimacy.
+It is a specific energy (Aristotle calls it an excess of feeling) that we only have in limited amounts and so when we spread it around, it weakens the perfect friendships (or relationships) we share to the point that they cease to become perfect.
 They lose the name of perfect and become friendships of utility or pleasure.
 In our time we have a name for it: friends with benefits, which are usually thought to be friendships of pleasure, though they can be friendships of utility when one of the participants gets something other than pleasure, like companionship or prestige or financial support.

 Wishing to be friends is quick work, but friendship is a slow-ripening fruit. ~ Aristotle